I build content engines that compound.

 What happened

-Fig. 03 — Content-ops skill library, ~20 codified workflows around one operator.
+Fig. 03 — Content-ops skill library, two dozen-plus codified workflows around one operator and growing.
 Built 2025.

 Field notes & walkthrough